-The article discusses different deployment architecture scenarios to scale Xton Access Manager (XTAM) utilizing multiple session manager components.
+This article discusses different deployment architecture scenarios to scale Privileged Access Manager (PAM) utilizing multiple session manager components.

 Session Manager Deployment